applepi1546/capstone_final_project/artifact-one.md

 ---
-title: Artifact One: Software Design and Engineering
+title: Artifact One Software Design and Engineering
 layout: default
 ---